SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT-Xiaomi_Cube_Controller_MQTT_Triggered.md

 Please be aware that ALL actions except the 2 listed above / 🍩 will trigger an action in **ALL 3 groups at the same time** every time.
 Therefore I suggest if you just have a couple of things you want this remote to do that you choose the *ANY / Group 2 / 🍊* events.
 If you want more than a few events, you should select actions in **Group 1 / 🍎 OR Group 3 / 🍐**.
 With careful selection you can use mixed groups, but you run the risk of a single cube action triggering more than 1 Home Assistant action and making a mess of things 🍱.

 #### NOTICE: This cube *can* be triggered 74+ ways, but only 38 of them are unique

+### IF YOU SEE --> TemplateError: Must provide a device or entity ID

+If you get an error like that, The friendly_name in Z2M likely does not match the friendly_name on HA.
+To fix go into the Z2M ```Open web UI``` and set the friendly_name there.
+Setting this in just HA or in Z2M without ticking the update HA box will cause this.

 There is sample code to make the template sensor in the help file on GitHib named the same as this one and in the community page related to this.